Debt Consolidation Loans for Bad Credit Rates in August 2025

 Frequently asked questions

 Different lenders have different credit score requirements.
-Some will require that you have a good credit score while others will accept fair credit.
+Some will require that you have a good credit score, while others will accept fair credit.
 The lower your credit score, the higher your APR will likely be.

-If you want to apply for a debt consolidation loan but you have a lot of debt, getting approved may be difficult, but not impossible.
+If you want to apply for a debt consolidation loan but have a lot of debt, getting approved may be difficult, but not impossible.
 For starters, check your credit score to see where you stand and work on cutting down on your debt.
 You can do this by using methods like the debt snowball method or the debt avalanche method.